ScrappyHub/rooted-platform/governance/ROOTED_GOVERNANCE_ETHICS.md

 Must be evaluated through:

-- ✅ Power imbalance analysis
+✅ Power imbalance analysis
-- ✅ Consent asymmetry analysis
+✅ Consent asymmetry analysis
-- ✅ Abuse risk modeling
+✅ Abuse risk modeling
-- ✅ Child safety precedence
+✅ Child safety precedence

-If a feature increases exploitability, it must be blocked —
+If a feature **increases exploitability**, it must be blocked —
 even if it reduces growth, engagement, or revenue.

 ---

-## 6. Anti-Profiling & Non-Identity Sorting Law
+## 6. ANTI-PROFILING & NON-IDENTITY SORTING ETHICS

-**Authority Level:** Absolute Platform Law
-**Enforcement:** Constitution → RLS → Views → Feature Flags → UI

-### 6.1 Absolute Ban on Demographic Profiling

-ROOTED does **not** permit profiling, segmentation, or filtering of people or businesses by:

-- Race
-- Ethnicity
-- Skin color
-- National origin
-- Religion
-- Political belief
+This section anchors the *ethical doctrine* that is fully codified in ROOTED_COMMUNITY_TRUST_LAW.md.

+ROOTED:

+- Does **not** sort people into demographic funnels
-- Gender identity
+- Does **not** sell identity
-- Sexual orientation
-- Family structure
-- Immigration status
-- Disability status

-These attributes:

-- ✅ Are never required
-- ✅ Are never inferred
-- ✅ Are never requested
-- ✅ Are never used for ranking
-- ✅ Are never used in discovery
-- ✅ Are never used as analytics buckets

-ROOTED does **not** categorize humans.
-ROOTED surfaces **stories, work, and community impact**.

----

-### 6.2 No Identity-Based Business Labeling

-Businesses and institutions inside ROOTED:

-❌ May NOT self-identify using:

-- Racial labels
-- Political alignment
-- Religious alignment (outside explicit, opt-in cultural sets)
-- Demographic marketing tags

-✅ Businesses are surfaced by:

-- What they do
-- How they serve
-- Their story
-- Their trust & safety standing
-- Their compliance
+- Does **not** allow identity-based discovery or ranking
-- Their community impact
+- Surfaces **work, story, trust, and community impact** instead

-Not by identity marketing.

----

-### 6.3 Story Over Segmentation Principle (Core Doctrine)

-ROOTED operates under this doctrine:
+Ethical doctrine:

 > “Tell us your story.
 >  Show how you serve.
 >  Let the community decide to visit you — not because of labels, but because of trust.”

-Discovery must be driven by:
+Implementation of these rules is fully bound by:

+- ROOTED_COMMUNITY_TRUST_LAW.md (Anti-Profiling Law)
+- ROOTED_PLATFORM_CONSTITUTION.md

+---

+## 7. RELATIONSHIP TO OTHER LAWS

+This Governance & Ethics Law works together with:

+- ROOTED_DATA_SOVEREIGNTY_LAW.md
+- ROOTED_ACCESS_POWER_LAW.md
+- ROOTED_COMMUNITY_TRUST_LAW.md
+- ROOTED_KIDS_MODE_GOVERNANCE.md
-- Craft
+- ROOTED_SANCTUARY_NONPROFIT_LAW.md

+Together they enforce:

 - Ethics
+- Consent
+- Data ownership
+- Admin limitations
-- Quality
+- Child safety supremacy
-- Education
+- Moderation authority
-- Service
+- Anti-surveillance
-- Environmental care
+- Anti-exploitation
-- Community contribution
+- Anti-power abuse

-Not by demographic cues.

 ---

-### 6.4 Enforcement Guarantees

-This law is enforced through:

-- ✅ No demographic columns in public discovery schemas
-- ✅ No demographic filters in search, map, or feeds
-- ✅ No demographic sorting in ranking algorithms
-- ✅ No ad targeting by identity attributes
-- ✅ No analytics based on identity segments

-Any attempt to introduce demographic profiling or identity sorting:

-- Is automatically invalid
-- Must be rejected in code review
-- Must be blocked at RLS / view level
-- Must be removed from UI immediately

----

-### 6.5 Child Protection Interlock

-Kids:

-- Are never profiled
-- Are never segmented by demographic traits
-- Are never exposed to identity-driven marketing or labeling

-Kids Mode is allowed to show only:

-- Education
-- Nature
-- Agriculture
-- Culture (opt-in, non-political, non-proselytizing)

----

-### 6.6 Violation Consequences

-Any actor attempting to introduce profiling systems, identity sorting, or identity-based ads faces:

-- Immediate feature revocation
-- Immediate discovery removal
-- Full internal audit
-- Permanent removal from governance or access
-- Possible external reporting depending on scope

-This applies equally to:

-- Admins
-- Developers
-- Contractors
-- Partners
-- Founders

-No one is exempt.

----

-## 7. Final Statement
+## 8. FINAL STATEMENT

-ROOTED does not divide people.
+ROOTED does not exist to extract value from people.
-ROOTED does not sort humans into demographic funnels.
-ROOTED does not sell identity.
-ROOTED does not surface bias as a feature.

-ROOTED is built for:
+ROOTED exists to **protect, connect, and uplift**:

 - Humans
 - Families